unproductive-labs/isekai-world-state/players/3260549d/character.md

 - **RECEIVED NAME** - christened 'Stellaris, the Star-Walker' by the ancient mage
 - Asked what to do and where to go next
 - **CHOSE THE MIDDLE PATH** - descended into the mysterious Whispering Depths
+- **TRIGGERED ALTAR REACTION** - Stellaris's starlight presence caused the obsidian altar to react, widening its crack and unsealing a hidden chamber
+- **WHISPER COMPREHENSION** - Now understanding fragments of the ancient whispers due to enhanced cosmic awareness